stevendnoble/stevendnoble.github.io/recipes/grammies-recipes/_posts/2024-01-01-zucchini-casserole.md

   - recipes/grammies-recipes/_posts/2024-01-01-scalloped-corn-casserole.md
 sitemap: true
 hide_description: true
----

-* this unordered seed list will be replaced by the toc {:toc}
+intro: >
   Embark on a culinary journey that takes the humble zucchini to new heights with this Zucchini Casserole recipe.
 It's a dish that combines the freshness of zucchinis, tomatoes, and onions with the rich, comforting taste of sharp cheddar cheese, all baked to perfection.
 This casserole is not just a side dish; it's a celebration of summer's bounty, making it perfect for any meal, be it a cozy family dinner or a potluck gathering.

-## Ingredients
+ingredients:

-* 2-3 zucchinis, thinly sliced
+  - 2-3 zucchinis, thinly sliced
-* 3 chopped tomatoes
+  - 3 chopped tomatoes
-* 2 tbsp chopped onions
+  - 2 tbsp chopped onions
-* 1 cup sharp cheddar cheese, shredded
+  - 1 cup sharp cheddar cheese, shredded
-* 2 tbsp oil
+  - 2 tbsp oil

-## Instructions
+instructions:
+  - step:
+    title: Get the Oven Ready

-1. **Get the Oven Ready:** Preheat your oven to 350 degrees Fahrenheit.
+    description: Preheat your oven to 350 degrees Fahrenheit.
+  - step:
+    title: Prepare the Veggies

-2. **Prepare the Veggies:** In a skillet, sauté the onions, zucchini, and tomatoes in oil over low heat until tender.
+    description: In a skillet, sauté the onions, zucchini, and tomatoes in oil over low heat until tender.
+  - step:

-3. **Mix in the Good Stuff:** Transfer the sautéed vegetables into a casserole dish and evenly sprinkle the shredded cheddar cheese on top.
+    title: Mix in the Good Stuff
+    description: Transfer the sautéed vegetables into a casserole dish and evenly sprinkle the shredded cheddar cheese on top.
+  - step:
+    title: Bake the Casserole

-4. **Bake the Casserole:** Place in the preheated oven for 30 minutes, or until the cheese is bubbly and golden.
+    description: Place in the preheated oven for 30 minutes, or until the cheese is bubbly and golden.
+  - step:
+    title: Serve

-5. **Serve:** This Zucchini Casserole is a testament to how a few simple ingredients can create a dish bursting with flavor and texture.
+    description: This Zucchini Casserole is a testament to how a few simple ingredients can create a dish bursting with flavor and texture.
 Whether served as a main for vegetarians or a side for meat lovers, it brings a cheesy, vegetable-packed punch to your dining table.
+nutrition:
+  serving_size: 1 cup
+  servings_per_recipe: 8
+  calories: 102
+  total_fat: 7.8
+  saturated_fat: 3.1
+  cholesterol: 13
+  sodium: 83
+  total_carbohydrates: 4.8
+  dietary_fiber: 1.3
+  total_sugars: 2.6
+  protein: 4
+  vitamin_d: 2
+  calcium: 103
+  iron: 0
+  potassium: 203
+prep_time: PT15M
+cook_time: PT40M
+total_time: PT55M
+---

+# Zucchini Casserole

 ## Creative Variations